theRoughCode/PlanetFlare/provider/README.md

 2. Run `node index.js`.
 3. Voila, your node is up and participating in the PlanetFlare ecosystem!

+#### Stopping IPFS node
+If you stop and restart the IPFS node right away, you might run into a "lock already held" error.
+The program automatically checks for this and tries starting the IPFS node again.
+To make sure that this error doesn't happen, type in `close` into `stdin` to gracefully shut down the program.

 ## Protocols
 ### 1. Retrieval Protocol
 **Protocol**: "/planetflare/retrieve/1.0.0"